matsui528/nanopq/docs/source/tutorial.rst

     X_code = opq.encode(vecs=X)
     dists = opq.dtable(query=query).adist(codes=X_code)

-The resultant codes approximate the original vectors finer, that usually leads to the better search accuracy.
+The resulting codes approximate the original vectors more accurately, which usually leads to better search accuracy.
-The training of OPQ will take much longer time compared to that of PQ.
+Training OPQ will take much longer compared to PQ.

-Relation to PQ in faiss
+Relation to PQ in Faiss
 -----------------------

 Note that
-`PQ is implemented in Faiss <https://github.com/facebookresearch/faiss/wiki/Faiss-building-blocks:-clustering,-PCA,-quantization#pq-encoding--decoding>`_, whereas Faiss is one of the most powerful ANN libraries developed by the original authors of PQ:
+`PQ is implemented in Faiss <https://github.com/facebookresearch/faiss/wiki/Faiss-building-blocks:-clustering,-PCA,-quantization#pq-encoding--decoding>`_, which is one of the most powerful ANN libraries developed by the original authors of PQ:

 - `faiss.ProductQuantizer <https://github.com/facebookresearch/faiss/blob/master/ProductQuantizer.h>`_: The core component of PQ.
 - `faiss.IndexPQ <https://github.com/facebookresearch/faiss/blob/master/IndexPQ.h>`_: The search interface.
 IndexPQ = ProductQuantizer + PQ-codes.

-Since Faiss is highly optimized, you should use PQ in Faiss if the runtime is your most important criteria.
+Since Faiss is highly optimized, you should use PQ in Faiss if runtime is your most important criterion.
-The difference between PQ in `nanopq` and that in Faiss is highlighted as follows:
+The differences between PQ in `nanopq` and that in Faiss are highlighted as follows:

-- Our `nanopq` can be installed simply by pip without any third party dependencies such as Intel MKL
+- Our `nanopq` can be installed simply via pip without any third-party dependencies such as Intel MKL.
-- The core part of `nanopq` is a vanilla implementation of PQ written in a single python file.
+- The core part of `nanopq` is a standard implementation of PQ written in a single Python file.
-  It would be easier to extend that for further applications.
+  It is easier to extend for further applications.
 - A standalone OPQ is implemented.
 - The result of :func:`nanopq.DistanceTable.adist` is **not** sorted.
-This would be useful when you would like to know not only the nearest but also the other results.
+This is useful when you want to know not only the nearest but also other results.
-- The accuracy (reconstruction error) of `nanopq.PQ` and that of `faiss.IndexPQ` are `almost same <https://github.com/matsui528/nanopq/blob/master/tests/test_convert_faiss.py>`_.
+- The accuracy (reconstruction error) of `nanopq.PQ` and that of `faiss.IndexPQ` are `almost the same <https://github.com/matsui528/nanopq/blob/master/tests/test_convert_faiss.py>`_.

-You can convert an instance of `nanopq.PQ` to/from that of `faiss.IndexPQ` by :func:`nanopq.nanopq_to_faiss` or :func:`nanopq.faiss_to_nanopq`.
+You can convert an instance of `nanopq.PQ` to/from that of `faiss.IndexPQ` using :func:`nanopq.nanopq_to_faiss` or :func:`nanopq.faiss_to_nanopq`.

 .. code-block:: python